Alison Strutt

 • Dr Dwight Turner - Holding Political Polarities in Counselling & Psychotherapy: An intersectional Approach

-My counselling experience has led me to work in a variety of settings as well as private practice, which has offered me valuable experience in working with a variety of clients.
-I have worked with a diverse range of issues, including the following examples: Anxiety, depression, loss, bereavement, gender, sexuality, relationship and family issues, health concerns and anxieties, disability, a variety of mental health issues, suicidal thoughts, work-related stress, peri-menopause and menopause, low self esteem, trauma, childhood experience, self-harm, bullying, life stages and age-related concerns.
+I have worked in a variety of settings from education to mental health charities as well as private practice.
+This has offered me valuable experience in working with a variety of clients.
+I have worked with a diverse range of issues, including: Anxiety, depression, loss, grief, bereavement, gender, sexuality, relationships, family issues, health concerns and anxieties, disability, a variety of mental health concerns, suicidal thoughts, work-related stress, peri-menopause and menopause, women's health concerns, low self esteem, trauma, childhood experience, self-harm, bullying, life stages and age-related concerns, LGBTQIA+, neurodiversity.

 Member organisations